NREL/openstudio-standards/data/openstudio_standards_data/README.md

 export_openstudio_standards_database_to_csv(conn, save_dir='./database_files/')
 ```
 ### Modifying the Database
-The database data can be updated by modifying the JSON files directly, or the exported CSV files and then regenerate the database using the following code block.
+The database data can be updated by modifying the JSON files directly, or the exported CSV files and then be regenerated using the following code block.
 ```python
 import sqlite3
 from applications.database_maintenance import create_openstudio_standards_database_from_csv